-Unveiling the Reality of Fake Reviews.
-How Common Are They?
+Exposing Fake Reviews.
+How Common Are They Really?

 To tackle the issue of fake and fraudulent reviews, we conducted a research study that reveals concerning findings, 23% of online reviews are fake.
 Another 24% are likely genuine but poorly written, which can still mislead consumers, and some could be fake as well.
 For example, some reviews only have star rating (positive or negative) but no content, it is hard to determine if they are real unless they came from established accounts.
 Only 53% of the reviews we analyzed are genuinely real from customers who had personal first hand experiences with the businesses, product or service.